mirmik/evalcache/README.md

 result = lazyresult.unlazy() #alternative: result = evalcache.unlazy(lazyresult)
 ```

-In that example we can see based class and object:
+In that example we can see based classes and objects:
 You should instance "evalcache.Lazy" for start work.
 "Lazy" get "cache" as parametr.
 Cache is a dict-like object those will store and load our evaluation's results.
 "Lazy" instance "lazy" can be used as decorator for create "LazyObjects".
 Decorated object "func" is a LazyObject. "func" can generate another lazyobject, as "lazyresult", for example with callable interface.
 For get evaluation result we use "unlazy" method.

 ### Diagnostic